Metasurface Engineering with Tantalum Pentoxide-Coated Microspheres: Tailoring Optical Resonances and Enhancing Local Density of States: Results and discussion

 Figure~\ref{fig:RT_expt} shows the typical two-dimensional lattice structure of the PS microsphere monolayer, as it results from the well-controlled self-assembly process.
 The experimental transmission and reflection spectra for a bare PS microsphere monolayer, the same monolayer coated with a \SI{50}{nm} Ta$_2$O$_5$ shell, and a flat \SI{50}{nm} Ta$_2$O$_5$ film on glass are presented in Figure~\ref{fig:RT_expt}b-c.
 The PS monolayer alone exhibits a broad transmission minimum around $\sim\SI{520}{nm}$, characteristic of Mie-type resonances of the microspheres.
 After coating with Ta$_2$O$_5$, this minimum red-shifts by almost \SI{60}{nm}, and the corresponding reflectance peak becomes more pronounced, signaling the formation of hybrid PS/Ta$_2$O$_5$ photonic resonances.
 In contrast, the flat Ta$_2$O$_5$ film displays only smooth thin-film interference fringes without sharp features.

+The Ta$_2$O$_5$-coated PS lattices exhibit a pronounced transmission dip accompanied by a reflectance peak, whose wavelength red-shifts with $t_\mathrm{shell}$.
+This behavior is consistent with a resonance condition defined by Eq.~\eqref{eq:resonance}

+where $m$ is an integer order, $n_\mathrm{eff}$ an effective refractive index, and $d$ an effective thickness of the hybrid shell--lattice layer.
+Increasing $t_\mathrm{shell}$ increases $n_\mathrm{eff}d$, shifting the resonance to a longer wavelength.
 The same figure also presents spectra for Ta$_2$O$_5$-coated PS lattices with $t_\mathrm{shell} = \SI{10}{nm}, \SI{30}{nm}, \SI{50}{nm}$, and \SI{70}{nm}.
 The transmittance minima occur near 526, 547, 576, and \SI{608}{nm}, respectively, demonstrating a clear and nearly monotonic red-shift with increasing shell thickness.
 This trend follows the simple effective-thickness picture of Eq.~\eqref{eq:resonance}, and confirms that the Ta$_2$O$_5$ shell provides a convenient handle to tune the lattice resonance across the visible range.

 Finite-cluster FDTD simulations of a Ta$_2$O$_5$ shell on a 94-sphere PS lattice reproduce these trends (Fig.~\ref{fig:FDTD_cluster}).
 The simulated transmission dip and reflection peak for each shell thickness closely match the experimental positions and linewidths (Fig.~S2), with residual differences attributable to fabrication tolerances and finite-size effects.
 The agreement supports the picture that the experimental Ta$_2$O$_5$ growth is effectively conformal at the scale relevant for the optical response.